Vehicles included are:

 The ULEZ is enforced based on the declared emissions of the vehicle rather than the age, however:

-Check your vehicle registration document to see your vehicle's Euro emission standard or NOx emissions.
+Check your vehicle registration document to see your vehicle's Euro emission standard or NOx and PM emissions.
 If these are not listed then use our ULEZ vehicle checker.

 We prefer that you use vehicles that meet the emissions standards rather than pay a daily charge.